cisagov/prescup-challenges/pc4/individual-b/round1-it-like-stopped-working/solution/README.md

 ## Overview

 This challenge expects competitors to leverage the power of `git bisect` to quickly hone in on a breaking change, or commit.
 Running `make test` takes a non-negligible amount of time (approximately 100 seconds), so using brute force to simply test all of the 10,000 changes applied since the software was last known to be working isn't feasible.

-This solution guide covers the walk-through on how to solve the challenge and is organized by submission question.
+This solution guide walks you through solving the challenge question by question.

 ## Question 1